ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/overview-and-syntax.markdown

     {INFO: }
     A typical time series query starts by locating a single document.
-    For example, to query a stock prices time series we can locate a specific company's profile in the Companies collection first, and then query the StockPrices time series that extends this profile.
+    For example, to query a time series of stock prices, we can first locate a specific company's profile in the Companies collection, and then query the StockPrices time series that belongs to this profile.
       {CODE-BLOCK: JSON}
       from Companies as c where Name = 'Apple' select timeseries(